EricThomson/practical_python/readme.md

 ### To do
 - when you finish class1, go in and add preview at end of class 0, or just have them read over class 1?
 Or make separate class 1 preview notebook?
+- in general, getting_started needs a bit of work.
+Also, instructions on how to change default browswer in my windows fresh install it defaulted to freaking MS Edge :(
 - do this readme pretty much last just make the classes.

 ## Acknowledgments